davisanc/AzureSecurityLabs/README.md

 ![new-azureadgroup2](/images/new-azureadgroup2.PNG)

-As these users have week passwords, we will configure SSPR (Self Service Password Reset) first.
+As these users have weak passwords, we will configure SSPR (Self Service Password Reset) first.
 Make sure you have ‘authentication contact info’ for your users.
 As we will test SSPR with the user Adam Smith, make sure you add his contact info under the following blade (you will use a mobile number that you have access to so you can receive your verification codes):

 ![auth-info](/images/auth-info.PNG)